deepanshs/mrsimulator/docs/introduction.rst

 are the relative orientation of the EFG tensor from the nuclear shielding tensor.

-Coupled spin-systems
+Coupled spin systems
 ''''''''''''''''''''

 .. note::
-    The current version of the ``mrsimulator`` package does not include coupled spin-systems.
-The SpinSystem model for the couplings will be made available when we include the coupled spin-systems to the package.
+    The current version of the ``mrsimulator`` package does not include coupled spin systems.
+The SpinSystem model for the couplings will be made available when we include the coupled spin systems to the package.

 Table of Class Attributes